HELP MAKE A DIFFERENCE IN

 With injuries like Andrew’s, early and continued therapy substantially increases his prospects of recovery.
 The cost of Andrew’s current and future care is exorbitant.
 For example, physical therapy currently is $85/hour and 24 hour/day in-home attendant care costs between $17 and $35/hour.
 Andrew has received excellent treatment for his condition and has made some notable improvements.
 However, without this continuing therapy and in-home care, we risk losing substantially all of his progress.

-For credit card contributions, please click the yellow Donate Now button or call 800.642.8399.
-(Note: a 3% administrative fee is withheld for credit cards contributions)
+For credit card contributions, please click the yellow Give button or call 800.642.8399.
+(Note: an extra 2.65% administrative fee is withheld for credit cards contributions)

 Make checks payable to: